Frequently Asked Questions

-If you wish to count your credit towards a university award, you need to be aware that you cannot accumulate credit by repeating the same course.
+If you wish to count your credit towards a university award (until July 2021 only) you need to be aware that you cannot accumulate credit by repeating the same course.
 The course code number – for example, ALGY 997 - identifies each discrete accredited course for which there are defined learning outcomes.

 How will I be assessed?